-Apolipoproteins are biomarkers for diabetic retinopathyJune 29th, 2012 in Diabetes /
+Apolipoproteins are biomarkers for diabetic retinopathyJune 29, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- In patients with diabetes, with or without diabetic retinopathy, serum apolipoproteins (apos) are associated with markers of systemic and retinal microvascular dysfunction, according to a study published in the July issue of Diabetes.